 The problem is I just travelled to the Himalayas, I don’t live there and my skin doesn’t need facial oil on regular days.
 Since I have it, I’d use it mostly under makeup but it’s not something I need to have!
 I have tried a few lighter oils from the drugstore and the conclusion is I just don’t like oils in general.

 Most of the times oily skin types can get enough moisturisation with water-based products.
 This product is not for my skin and just adds an extra step.

 If I had to talk about the oil’s texture, it’s quite lightweight and gets absorbed really soon.
 I have heard that its known dupe from The Ordinary is a lot tackier and takes some time to absorb which is why most people who can afford Drunk Elephant’s prefer to continue with it.

 Oils don’t always make oily skin types break out and if you fear that, let me tell you I didn’t get any acne after using the marula oil.
-In fact, this oil is in the ingredients list of all their products.
+In fact, this oil is in the ingredients list of almost all of their products.

 Did you know you can use it as a leave-in hair serum?
 I have tried it 1-2 times and it left my hair completely frizz-free!
 Well, I would probably not use such an expensive oil for my hair but just so you know, it works!